blockodysseyopenavax/besu-local-qbft/README.md

 This is minimum QBFT configuration where the number `f` of tolerable byzantine nodes is 1.
 QBFT, as well as its predecessor IBFT 2.0, requires at least `3f+1` validators to tolerate `f` byzantine (faulty or malicious) nodes.

-Technically, bootnode is auxiliary but recommended in general.
+Technically, bootnode is auxiliary but [strongly recommended](https://github.com/ConsenSys/quorum-kubernetes#production-network-guidelines) in general.

-In this repo, we use bootnode as rpc node.
+In this repo, we use bootnode as rpc node too.

 ### Chain